Developing True Love

 (Entrance on street-level, between 6th and 7th Ave.)

-Weekly Thursday classes and guided meditations are suitable for both beginners and more advanced meditation practitioners.
-The classes are given as a series, but can also be taken individually.
+Weekly guided meditations and Buddhist teachings are suitable for both beginners and more advanced meditation practitioners.
+General meditation classes are given as a series, but can also be taken individually.

 No special clothing is required.
-No pre-registration required.
+No pre-registration required (recommended for special events).
 We offer chairs or cushions to sit on.

 About Kadampa Meditation Center NYC